-One of the features of the Common Core content standards in secondary school is a change in the foundations of geometry.
+One of the features of the Common Core standards in secondary school is a change in the foundations of geometry.
 Instead of basing everything on congruence and similarity postulates, as is traditional, the idea is to build on a basis of geometric transformations: translation, rotation, reflection, and dilation.
-This is an interesting change, but it is so fundamental that it may meet with stiff resistance.
+This is an interesting change, but it is so fundamental that it may meet with some resistance.

 Here is a pedagogical argument for the change: congruence postulates are pretty technical and far from self-evident to a beginner.
 In fact, many of us explain the basic idea of congruence by saying something like "if you can superimpose two figures, they are congruent."
 Well, that is not very far from saying "if you can move one figure to land exactly on top of the other, they are congruent."
 In other words getting at congruence on the basis of transformations is more intuitive than going in the other direction.

 There are also mathematical arguments for the change: geometric transformations tie in nicely with such concepts as functions, composition of functions, inverse functions, symmetry, complex numbers, and matrices.